The Brain Health Benefits of Polyphenol-Rich Olive Oil

 Farming Practices

-Excessive irrigation, overuse of nitrogen fertilizer, and poor soil health can reduce the oil’s antioxidant levels, directly impacting shelf life.
+Excessive irrigation, overuse of nitrogen fertilizer, and poor soil health can reduce the oil’s antioxidant levels directly impact shelf life.
+Our partner estate, Podere Ricavo, follows organic and regenerative practices that support soil health and naturally boost the antioxidant content of olives.

 Storage Conditions